 This week, I decided I’d had enough.
 My family life has become draining.
 So draining in fact, that I no longer found joy in any part of it…my kids, husband, marriage or me.
 I started feeling very resentful a very long time ago and truth be told, I was just about ready to call it all quits.
 It’s easy to say you are going to walk out on your family when you feel this way.
 It was easy enough for me to even envision what my life would be like without them and, even though I anticipated a bit of a struggle or pain associated with such a decision, I could actually see a “better life” for myself.

 Needless to say, it’s not so easy to actually follow through.
 It was great visualizing the lifestyle I so desperately want for myself.
-A life where I had time to take care of myself whether it be pampering myself or just plain doing nothing, because I can.
+A life where I had time to take care of myself whether it be pampering myself or just plain doing nothing because I can.
 A life where I don’t have so much responsibility or feel like I’m drowning under the chores that go with taking care of a family of 5.

 My days have always felt hectic with no time to spare.
 It was seriously getting to the point where I felt like I wanted to run away from everyone, including myself.

 I’d wake up in the morning, make lunch for everyone after making coffee/tea and at times porridge for the kids.
-My daughter gave me the biggest uphill battle because depending on the mood she woke up in, it would either be smooth sailing or a “morningmare” (nightmare in the morning).
+My daughter gave me the biggest uphill battle because depending on the mood she woke up in, it would either be smooth sailing or a “morningmare” (a nightmare in the morning).
 It was no fun way to start my day, on any given day…and it just felt unfair…

 At night, when I came home from work, if my husband hadn’t started supper for whatever reason, I would kick into chef mode and without sitting down once, start cooking.
-Cleaning the kitchen afterward and giving my daughter a bath…by then it would be nearly 9pm.
+Cleaning the kitchen afterwards and giving my daughter a bath…by then it would be near 9 pm.
 Putting her to bed is not a pleasant experience either because it normally ends in a fight.
 I would have to lay down next to her as she doesn’t understand “Why does dad get to sleep next to you and I don’t?“.
 (Oh joy!).
 She’d wake up during the night, most nights, and either sleep in our bed or I’d have to get into bed with her.
 Struggling to fall asleep again, I normally end up feeling like a zombie at work the next day.

 At the end of it all, I am the one who feels like I’ve been running a marathon for the last 16+ years.
 And honestly, that would be great if I had the body to show for it, but I sure don’t.